SolidBench/rdf-dataset-fragmenter.js/README.md

 defining a fragmentation in one file of the resource type ( define in `datasetObjectFragmentationPredicateField`).
 - `"iriFragmentationMultipleFiles"`: The IRI from a triple `<subject> <datasetObjectFragmentationPredicateField> <iriFragmentationMultipleFiles>`, defining a fragmentation in multiple file of the resource type ( define in `datasetObjectFragmentationPredicateField`).
-- `"datasetObjectFragmentationPredicate"`: The predicate describing the resource type.
-The keys **must** be the related to the keys of `shapeConfig`.
+- `"datasetResourceFragmentationPredicate"`: The predicate describing the resource type.
+The objects **must** be the related to the keys of `shapeConfig`.
 - `"datasetResourceFragmentationException"`: Describe the resource type where the fragmentation is not describe in the data model.
 The keys **must** be the related to the keys of `shapeConfig`.
   - `"name"`: Substring in the IRI (at the subject position) describing the resource.
   - `"fragmentation"`: Define the fragmentation of the resource type. `0` identify a distributed fragmentation (in multiple files) and `1` a fragmentation in one file.
 - `"generationProbability"`: The probability a shape index entry is define with regard to the `randomSeed`.
-If no entry are generated the shape index is not generated in the dataset.
+If no entry are generated the shape index is not generated in the dataset. the value **should** be between 0 and 100.
 - `"datasetPatterns"`: The IRI template of a dataset.
 There **should** not have a trailling `/`.

 A sample output file tree and its associated files is displayed below.